 As you can see below, we collect the data and present the representation in the company in this way to the employer:

 - Gender: percentage of men, women, and others

-- Ethnicity/skin color: percentage of ethnic minorities and percentage of ethnic majorities
+- Ethnicity/skin color: percentage of ethnic underrepresented and percentage of ethnic majorities

-- Sexual orientation: percentage of heterosexuals and percentage of LGBTQ+
+- Sexual orientation: percentage of heterosexuals and percentage of LGBTQI+

 - Functional level: percentage of people with disabilities and percentage of people without disabilities

-Furthermore, we present the different responses from the culture and inclusion survey divided into the demographic parameters above (gender, ethnicity, sexual orientation, and functional level), and distributed by job category.
+Furthermore, we present the different responses from the culture and inclusion survey divided into the demographic parameters above (gender, ethnicity, sexual orientation, functional level, children under 12 and age), and distributed by job category.

 Are you one of the few employees with your characteristics?
 See the question "There are only a few 'like me' in the company, am I still anonymous?" to read more about our restrictive data presentation to ensure that no one can know who you are.